brennan-fredericks/monitor-server/README.md

         - [x] GET: check if endpoint is available
         - [] POST:
             - [x] added packet JSON schema validation and response with appropriate html error code on success or failure.
-            - [] add packet data to mongo database also add timestamp,
+            - [] add packet data to mongo database also inject on create timestamp, mongodb will create collection if it doesn't exist

 - mongo database
     - [x] added mongo database image